-Best-subset analysis with size-correction: SPSS 12-13 script
+Best-subset analysis with size-correction

-Pavel Klimov©
+Pavel Klimov

 Description.
 This VBA script will generate all combinations or subset of

-combinations of the independent variables and performs either Canonical
+combinations of the independent variables and performs either Canonical variates

-variates analysis (Discriminant function analysis) or Logistic regression.
+analysis (Discriminant function analysis) or Logistic regression.
 The output

 will be saved in the working directory and can be analyzed further in any

-spreadsheet application.
 You can modify this script for your own needs.

 Installation.

 1. Open SPSS ver.
-12 or above.
+12-15,18 or PASW Statistics 18 (will not

-2. Go to menu File, select Script.
+2. Go to menu File-New-Script.

 3. Paste the content of this file